electron/electron/docs/api/browser/app.md

 ## app.getVersion()

-Returns the version of current bundle or executable.
+Returns the version of loaded application, if no version is found in application's `package.json`, the version of current bundle or executable would be returned.

+## app.getName()

+Returns current application's name, the name in `package.json` would be preferred.

+## app.setName(name)

+* `name` String

+Set application's name to `name`, usually the name in `package.json` is a short lowercased name, the `name` set here should be full and capitalized.

 ## app.getBrowserWindows()